 I’m sure that Carthage and Jerico had their own no less eloquent pundits saying “our enemies have to destroy us many times but we always came back more resilient than before”

-I recognize some of the criticism leveled against The Black Swan such as diverging, digressing and going off topic, but to me those are not real cons.
+I recognize some of the criticism leveled against The Black Swan such as diverging, digressing, and going off-topic.

-This is a work of philosophy as well, and I enjoyed those digressions because they added value most of the times.
+This is a work of philosophy as well, and I enjoyed those digressions because they added value most of the time.

 However, I disagreed with the following: